OPM/opm-publications/upscaling-of-deformationbands/README.md

-Instruction on how to reproduce field-scale simulation results using the Sleipner Dataset for the paper **"Impact of deformation bands on fault-related fluid flow in field-scale simulations."**
+Instruction on how to reproduce field-scale simulation results using the Smeaheia Dataset for the paper **"Impact of deformation bands on fault-related fluid flow in field-scale simulations."**

 ## The Smeaheia Dataset